There are certain meditation techniques that can help you develop the mindset for success so you can achieve your goals.

 You can use methods like Vipassana and Samatha to help you focus at work and reduce negative thoughts, such as thoughts about previous failures.
 These methods can also help you set your intention and be productive.

-You can use methods like Karuna and Metta, which are the best meditations for success of the social or relationship kind.
+You can use methods like Karuna and Metta, which can help with relationships.
 Finally, there are methods like Tonglen, which are excellent for spiritual and emotional triumphs.

 Virtually all meditative practices will help to create positive energy that can fuel you towards success.
 Indeed, meditation is a favoured practice among many of the world’s elite, according to Tim Ferris (4 Hour Work Week).

 Ferriss has done over two hundred interviews with CEOs, artists, actors, influencers, and authors, and he has stated that out of everyone he has interviewed, 90% practice mindfulness.
-Some used guided meditation for success, others used visualizations, and some used Buddhist methods.
+Some used guided meditation, others used visualizations, and some used Buddhist methods.
 But a whopping 90% meditate.
 Why?

-Meditation helps with success because of the effect it has on the brain.
+Meditation helps because of the effect it has on the brain.

 Mindfulness helps us become successful because it strengthens the brain.
 Specifically, mindfulness and meditation improve the hippocampus, prefrontal cortex and amygdala according to an article on Scientific American.
 These are parts of the brain involved with working memory, cognition, emotional regulation, and learning.